kh7939/bioinfo/README.md

 [4] Fibonacci rabbit offspring

-working with Fibonacci to caclculate pairs of rabbits reporduction
+working with Fibonacci to calculate pairs of rabbits reporduction

 [5] GC content